prajjawalchauhan-7/prajjawalchauhan-7/README.md

 - 💞️ **I’m looking to collaborate on:** AI/ML projects, blockchain solutions, and innovative web apps.
 - 📫 **How to reach me:** prajjawalchauhan11@gmail.com
 - 😄 **Pronouns:** He/Him
-- ⚡ **Fun fact:** I’m a passionate volleyball player and traveler who thrives on creating impactful solutions.
+- ⚡ **Fun fact:**  I enjoy exploring new fields that complement and enhance my professional work..